IGUNUBLUE/vitepress-portfolio-blog/posts/my-first-new-aur-package-contribution.md

 ## Conclusion
 Contributing to the AUR by uploading a package is a great way to give back to the Arch Linux community.
 It allows others to easily install and use the software you package.
 If you're interested in trying out **relagit** on Arch Linux, you can now find it on the AUR under the name **relagit**.

-I hope this post has provided some insights into the process of uploading a package to the AUR.
-If you have any questions or suggestions, feel free to leave a comment below.

 Happy packaging and happy coding!